Just-in-Time Learning: What it is and How To Implement It.

 • Am I looking for the right information?

-Answering these questions will help you cut out some information you probably won't need.
+Answering these questions will help you eliminate some information you probably won't need.

 Final Thoughts on Just-in-Time Learning Theory

-Today we learned about the concept of just-in-time learning.
-It is a self-education tool that gives us mastery in anything new by focusing on learning specific skills that can be immediately implemented.
+Today, we learned about the concept of just-in-time learning.
+This self-education tool gives us mastery of anything new by focusing on learning specific skills that can be immediately implemented.

 We’ve also learned that there are five steps to developing the habit of just-in-time learning: